pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 to fall on her not fall on you?
 You project on her your inward scenes,
 she’s a blank, external movie screen."
---Aaron Weiss (Bullet to Binary, part ii)
+--Aaron Weiss, *Bullet to Binary, part ii*

+"Your flavor in my mind's
+back and forth between
+Sweeter than any wine
+and bitter as mustard greens"
+--Aaron Weiss, *In A Sweater Poorly Knit*

+"You made a holy fool of me, and I've thanked you ever since"
+--Aaron Weiss, *In A Sweater Poorly Knit*

 "If I come without a thing, then I come with all I need."
---Aaron Weiss (In A Sweater Poorly Knit)
+--Aaron Weiss, *In A Sweater Poorly Knit*

 "Angel, no, I think you come too soon
 It's not my time to go"
---Aaron Weiss (The Angel of Death Came to David's Room)
+--Aaron Weiss, *The Angel of Death Came to David's Room*

 "Come now, David, where is everybody going?"
---Aaron Weiss (The Angel of Death Came to David's Room)
+--Aaron Weiss, *The Angel of Death Came to David's Room*

 "Not her one motion nor gesture could I forget
----the prettiest bag-lady I ever met"
+the prettiest bag-lady I ever met"
---Aaron Weiss (Paper Hanger)
+--Aaron Weiss, *Paper Hanger*

 "I felt the crowd bring a loneliness"
---Aaron Weiss (My Exit, Unfair)
+--Aaron Weiss, *My Exit, Unfair*

 "Rehearsed indifference tossed aside,
 Our narrow arms spread wide"
+--Aaron Weiss, *My Exit, Unfair*

+"Afraid I might need her I dragged her around"
---Aaron Weiss (My Exit, Unfair)
+--Aaron Weiss, *My Exit, Unfair*

 "When they swear their love is real
 The mean 'I like the way you make me feel'"
---Aaron Weiss (Every Thought a Thought of You)
+--Aaron Weiss, *Every Thought a Thought of You*

 "Those who know don't talk
 And those who talk don't know"
---Aaron Weiss (Goodbye, I!)
+--Aaron Weiss, *Goodbye, I!*

-"Where we’re the spiraling arms of all galaxies
+"We’re the spiraling arms of all galaxies
 And we’re the microscopic sand
-Suffering from delusions of ungrandeur on middling display
+Suffering from delusions of ungrandeur on middling display"
-Beside the Cardiff giant with the alabaster eyes"
---Aaron Weiss (Cardiff Giant)
+--Aaron Weiss, *Cardiff Giant*

+"I often wonder if I've already died
+Of if the 'I' is an unintelligible lie"
+--Aaron Weiss, *Cardiff Giant*

 "Megalomania’s only mania if you’re wrong!"
---Aaron Weiss (Cardiff Giant)
+--Aaron Weiss, *Cardiff Giant*

+"Some with certainty insist
+no certainty exists"
+--Aaron Weiss, *Fox's Dream of the Log Flume*

 "such distance from our friends,
 like a scratch across a lens,
 made everything look wrong from anywhere we stood
 And our paper blew away before we'd left the bay
 So half-blind we wrote these songs on sheets of salty wood"
---Aaron Weiss (Messes of Men)
+--Aaron Weiss, *Messes of Men*

 "Tarnish on my brass
 And mildew on my glass
 I'd never want someone so crass
 As could want someone like me"
---Aaron Weiss (Messes of Men)
+--Aaron Weiss, *Messes of Men*

 "There's mistakes I've made no rowing could outrun"
---Aaron Weiss (Messes of Men)
+--Aaron Weiss, *Messes of Men*

 "We keep our confessions long
 And when we pray we keep it short"
---Aaron Weiss (Messes of Men)
+--Aaron Weiss, *Messes of Men*

 "And if ever you come near,
 I'll hold up high a mirror.
 Lord, I could never show you anything as beautiful as you."
---Aaron Weiss (Messes of Men)
+--Aaron Weiss, *Messes of Men*

-"She put on happiness like a loose dress over pain I'll never know."
---Aaron Weiss (Silencer)
+"I'll wrap up your absence
+in blankets of reverence
+A mastodon shadow
+divided by zero
+and comfort your family
+with words like 'eternity'"
+--Aaron Weiss, *Blue Hen*

 "Does my misery feed
 a metaphysical need
 that's long since passed me by?"
---Aaron Weiss (Winter Solstice)
+--Aaron Weiss, *Winter Solstice*

 “Adapt or perish, now as ever, is nature’s inexorable imperative.”
 --H.G.
 Wells